Testato/TeraTerm/teraterm/trunk/release/utf8_readme.txt

 * History

+2005.8.??
+(Ver 4.19)
+  - Buf fix: division result is invalid in TeraTerm macro script.
+Special thanks to Takashi SHIRAI.
+  - changed not downing ttpmacro.exe process priority with logging
+  - upgraded LogMeTT to 2.6.1

 2005.7.24 (Ver 4.18)
   - added showing the line number and data of TTL file on macro dialog.
   - Bug fix: DAKUTEN(the dot marks) might not be correctly shown in UTF-8 for Mac OS X.